Stavoh/GASM_SR_Py/README.md

 # Genome Assembly from Short Reads with Python

 ## Overview
-This tool assembles a long DNA sequence from short DNA reads produced by sequencing technologies.
+GASM_SR is a tool that assembles a long DNA sequence from short DNA reads produced by sequencing technologies.
 Using computational methods, it:

 - Constructs a **de Bruijn graph** from k-mers of the input DNA fragments.
 - Traverses the graph to find an **Eulerian cycle**, predicting the most probable sequence.